Minimally Invasive Surgery at NYU Winthrop Hospital Cancer Center

 Minimally invasive surgery allows physicians to perform many kinds of major surgery with less patient trauma and pain, minimal scarring, faster recovery and shorter hospital stays.
 Surgeries are performed through small incisions, which replace the large incisions needed for conventional open surgeries.

-At Winthrop University Hospital, our team of minimally invasive surgery specialists is uniquely trained in these cutting edge procedures:
+At NYU Winthrop Hospital, our team of minimally invasive surgery specialists is uniquely trained in these cutting edge procedures:

 - Robotic-Assisted Surgery (da Vinci Robot)